 Concrete, Measurable Targets

-Not "eat healthier" but "consume 140 grams of protein today."
-Employees don't have to evaluate whether brown rice is healthy enough-they just need to know it's 45 grams of carbs and they have 60 grams left in their budget.
+"Eat healthier" becomes "Get 140 grams of protein today."
+Employees don't have to evaluate whether brown rice is healthy enough—they just need to know it's 45 grams of carbs and they have 60 grams left in their budget.

 Identity Reinforcement

-Every time an employee logs food, they're reinforcing an identity: "I'm someone who pays attention to my health."
-That identity shift predicts long-term behavior change better than any single intervention.
+Every log reinforces identity: "I'm someone who cares about my health."
+This identity shift predicts long-term change better than any single intervention.

 The Pitfalls That Kill These Programs

-I've seen enough wellness programs crash and burn to know where the bodies are buried.
-Here's what will sink your macro tracking initiative if you're not careful:
+I've seen enough wellness programs fail to know the pitfalls.
+Here's what will sink your initiative if you're not careful:

 Pitfall #2: Skipping Clinical Oversight